 Mosse is the Founder Director of the Women’s Prize for Fiction (formerly the Orange Prize and the Baileys Prize), the world’s leading annual celebration of writing by women, which celebrates its 25th anniversary in 2020.
-From 2011 – 2019 she was a Trustee of the Royal National Theatre in London (Deputy Chair 2014-2019), she is on the Executive Committee of Women of the World, and a Patron of several local charities and organisations including the Consort of Twelve and Sussex Together.
-Mosse hosts the pre and post performance interview series at Chichester Festival Theatre in West Sussex, England, is a regular interviewer for literary, theatre and feminist events in the UK and Europe, as well as for BBC television and radio, and is currently Visiting Professor of Creative Writing and Contemporary Literature at the University of Chichester.
-Named international Woman of Achievement for her Contribution to the Arts, Mosse won the Spirit of Everywoman Award in 2012 and in 2013 she was awarded an OBE for services to literature in the Queen’s Birthday Honours list.
+From 2011 – 2019 she was a Trustee of the Royal National Theatre in London (Deputy Chair 2014-2019), she is on the Executive Committee of Women of the World, and a Patron of several local charities and organizations including the Consort of Twelve and Sussex Together.
+Mosse hosts the pre and post-performance interview series at Chichester Festival Theatre in West Sussex, England, is a regular interviewer for literary, theatre, and feminist events in the UK and Europe, as well as for BBC television and radio, and is currently Visiting Professor of Creative Writing and Contemporary Literature at the University of Chichester.
+Named International Woman of Achievement for her contribution to the Arts, Mosse won the Spirit of Everywoman Award in 2012, and in 2013 she was awarded an OBE for services to literature in the Queen’s Birthday Honours list.

 Purchase this writer’s book via our virtual storefront on Bookshop.com, the bookselling platform that supports independent bookstores.
 A portion of proceeds from all book purchases will go toward helping support SpeakEasy’s nonprofit mission and our literary programs on stage, in schools, and on the road with The SpeakEasy Bookmobile.